Terms and Conditions

 1.1 The following words have the following meanings:

-(a) “Buyer” means the buyer (or any other person acting on behalf of and with the authority of the buyer).
+(a) “Buyer” means the customer (or any other person acting on behalf of and with the authority of the buyer).

-(b) “Seller” means Hansen Pacific Pty Ltd trading as HP Energy and any of its related entities.
+(b) “Seller” means HP ENERGY PTY.
+LTD trading as HP Energy and any of its related entities.